 In late 2001 McGuire, himself would engage in a side project called Cryers Diary, featuring bassist Jon Millard (ex-Angel Witch/ex-Heavens Gate) and R.A.
 Slingsby (ex-Merideous; vocals).
 A further project between McGuire and members of USM would progress while McGuire was staying in England in early 2002.

-Upon return from the U.K., McGuire would hire the services of Derek McDonald (a.k.a.
+Upon return from the UK, McGuire would hire the services of Derek McDonald (a.k.a.
 Emperor Skel; ex-Demons Rage; bass) to take over the empty bass spot.
-McDonald (also known as Thrash) was no stranger to the music business, and was responsible in getting their earlier 'Diskery' deal, as well as being instrumental in their first attempts at a music video; no big surprise since McDonald owned 'Emperor Multimedia', the parent company of 'Diskery'.
-A remix of their debut The Journey Begins as well as an EP was also completed featuring a more modern and up-tempo sound but it failed to gain widespread notice.
+McDonald (also known as Thrash) was no stranger to the music business, and was responsible in getting their earlier 'Diskery' deal, as well as being instrumental in their first attempts at a music video; no big surprise since McDonald owned 'Emperor Multimedia', (the former parent company of 'Diskery').
+A remix of their debut The Journey Begins (2004) as well as an EP was also completed featuring a more modern and up-tempo sound but it failed to gain widespread notice.
 In May of 2004 McGuire completely recruited a new line-up.

-McDonald was also ousted from the band and replaced with Rob Eaglestone (ex-Cradle Of Filth) but fell on his feet to return to his business ventures and his Demon's Rage (old-school traditional Black Metal heavily aided by computer electronics and spike, leather, vinyl, corpse paint and chainmail as the general attire) music project.
+McDonald was also ousted from the band and replaced with Rob Eaglestone (ex-Cradle Of Filth) but fell on his feet to return to his business ventures and his Demon's Rage (old-school traditional black metal heavily aided by computer electronics and spike, leather, vinyl, corpse paint and chainmail as the general attire) music project.
 Demon's Rage was most noted for the humorous I Am Satan song, specifically with lines like "I am Satan and I hate babies; I kill little puppies by giving them rabies!"
-There is talk that he and one of his his cousins may yet start a new future band (McDonald has no less than 3 cousins also in the business).
-He also landed several cameo spots on Penentrator's debut music video.
+There was talk that he and one of his his cousins may yet start a new future band (McDonald has no less than three cousins also in the business) but that never happened.
+But he did land several cameo spots on Penentrator's debut music video.